Deaadman/UniversalTweaks/Information/PatchNotes.md

 ### Highlights / Key Changes:
 - Flashlights no longer flicker if no aurora is active.
 - Flashlights no longer spawn with 100% charge, it's now completely random.
+- Removed both `Wintermute` and `Expansion` menu items from the Main Menu if they aren't installed.

 ### Added:
 - Added the following harmony patches to the `FlashlightTweaks.cs` script.